FKnottenbelt/LS_120/120/definitions.md

 Classes usually exist for the purpose of being instantiated— that is, of having objects created that are instances of the class.
+You can think of classes as basic outlines of what an object should be made of and what it should be able to do.

 # objects
 Defining a class lets you group behaviors (methods) into